-The Board sets the long-term strategy and monitors the performance of the business.
+The board of the Company ("the Board"), sets the long-term strategy and monitors the performance of the Group.
 The Board meets quarterly to discuss; the performance of the Group against its strategic objectives and the current and future projects and innovations.
-The Board consists of the Chief Executive Officer and the Chief Financial Officer of the Company and three shareholder representative directors.
+The Board for the current financial period consists of the Chief Executive Officer and the Chief Financial Officer of the Company and three shareholder representative Directors.
 Details of the Directors of the Company (the "Directors") who served during the year are included below.

 From the start of the new financial period the newly created role of the Non-Executive Chair will provide leadership to the Board, facilitate open debate and challenge and ensure effective decision-making processes are embedded.
-The Chair will also provide guidance and support to the Chief Executive Officer and other directors and focus on the areas of governance, strategy, performance and culture.
+The Chair will also provide guidance and support to the Chief Executive Officer and other Directors and focus on the areas of governance, strategy, performance and culture.
 The roles and responsibilities of the Non-Executive Chair and the Chief Executive Officer are clearly set out and approved by the Board.